 Age-friendly Communities Grants

-The Age-friendly Communities Grant Program is delivered by BC Healthy Communities (BCHC) in partnership with the BC Ministry of Health (MoH) and funded by the MoH.
+The Age-friendly Communities Grants are delivered by BC Healthy Communities (BCHC) in partnership with the BC Ministry of Health (MoH) and funded by the MoH.

 In an age-friendly community, older adults are supported to age-in-place, living active, socially engaged, independent lives.
-To help local and Indigenous governments achieve the vision of building age-friendly communities, the Age-friendly Communities Grant Program includes:
+To help local and Indigenous governments achieve the vision of building age-friendly communities, the AFC grants contain two parts:

-In addition to the grant program, we offer tools and resources to support age-friendly planning and projects.
+As part of the.
+AFC program, in addition to the AFC grants, we offer tools and resources to support communities working toward building age-friendly communities.

 Applicants are encouraged to review the application guide and review the program details and eligibility criteria and application requirements before applying.
 Further questions?
-Watch our informational webinar or email us.
+Register for our informational webinar or email us.

-The Age-friendly Communities Grant Program includes a cash grant as well as in-kind, customized capacity building supports from BCHC staff.
+The AFC grants include a cash grant as well as in-kind, customized capacity-building supports from BCHC staff.
 There are two streams of cash grants: one for communities developing age-friendly plans (Stream 1) and one for projects (Stream 2).

 The following government organizations are eligible to apply: